oeg-upm/llm4oe-slr/README.md

 This folder includes **five tables** designed to support analysis our research questions (RQs):

 - `Full_Data_Extraction_from_30_papers.xlsx`
-  Master dataset including article metadata such as title, authors, year, peer-reviewed status, and language.
+  Dataset including article metadata such as title, authors, year, peer-reviewed status, and language.

 - `Data_Extraction_for_RQ1.xlsx`
   Used to analyze **RQ1** (Ontology development activities supported by LLMs).